jaswindersingh2/SPOT-RNA-1D/README.md

 **If you use SPOT-RNA-1D for your research please cite the following paper:**

-Singh, J., Paliwal, K., Singh, J., Zhou, Y., 2021.
-RNA Backbone Torsion and Pseudotorsion Angle Prediction using Dilated Convolutional Neural Networks.
-Journal of Chemical Information and Modeling, In-press.
+Singh, J., Paliwal, K., Singh, J. and Zhou, Y., 2021.
+RNA backbone torsion and pseudotorsion angle prediction using dilated convolutional neural networks.
+Journal of Chemical Information and Modeling, 61(6), pp.2610-2622.

 Licence
 ----